mudita/MuditaOS/harmony_changelog.md

 * Added entering WFI when CPU is idle to reduce power consumption
 * Added switching SDRAM to self-refresh before entering WFI for further power consumption reduction
 * Added watchdog protection to WFI mode
+* Added low battery warning when the alarm is activated

 ### Changed / Improved